Isa Musa: History

 According to the account of Bricchetti, the Isa Musa were able to attain revenue thanks to the busy caravan traffic entering & leaving the coastal and historical city of BerberaThey pass for skilled camel breeders and intelligent caravan organizers [Ayal Achmed].
-And such are also the different families of the Isamusa, who live off the caravan traffic with the Ogaden, going up to Uebi [Webi] along the Faf (Fafan) route.The Issa Muse, along with the wider Habr Awal clan family, formed the majority of the Somali merchants who frequented Aden and other Southern Arabian ports.
+And such are also the different families of the Isa Musa, who live off the caravan traffic with the Ogaden, going up to Uebi [Webi] along the Faf (Fafan) route.The Issa Muse, along with the wider Habr Awal clan family, formed the majority of the Somali merchants who frequented Aden and other Southern Arabian ports.
 Conducting independent trading expeditions on their own vessels to Arabian ports.
 They procured various raw goods from Harar and the interior in exchange for manufactured goods.
 During their stay, the Habr Awal rented their own houses and hired their own servants, whereas other Somali clans tended to stay with relatives already established across the Gulf.Merchants. — These are generally members of the Habr Awal tribe.
 They bring from Harrar and the Galla country, coffee, saffron (bastard), tusks (ivory), and feathers, taking away in return zinc, brass, broad cloth, and piece goods.
 They remain in Aden for about twenty days at a time during the trading season, which lasts about nine months,' making four trips.
 During their residence they hire a house, and are accompanied by their own domestics.The ‘Isa Musa, weren't only involved in the commodity trade but also in the livestock trade.
 Exporting their livestock to Southern Arabian ports like Aden through Berbera.
 According to a 1895 publication by Captain H. G. C. Swayne.the Issa Musa export their cattle and sheep to Aden.
 They have agents at Berbera, and as opportunities offer, batches of, say, ten oxen or two hundred sheep are brought down for export, marching by easy stages.
 Coming from Bur’o, eighty miles from the coast, cattle or sheep reach Berbera in four to six days, while caravans generally cover the distance in three days.

 The Issa Muse have produced many prominent Somali figures with the Undersecretary General of the United Nations Abdulrahim Abby Farah, the first Somali Prime Minister & second President of Somaliland Muhammad Haji Ibrahim Egal, former vice President of the Somali Democratic Republic and of the 1/5 of the Supreme Revolutionary Council General Ahmed Mohamoud Farah, former vice president of Somaliland Ahmed Yusuf Yasin and the second tallest man in the world Hussein Bisad.